 What IPM430 offers

-IPM430 is the IPM (International promotion marketing) division which is specialised in organising Prize Competitions.
+IPM430 is the IPM (International promotion marketing) division which is specialised in organising different types of Prize Promotions.

 We provide full service promotional consultancy, from the study of the promotional concept, all the way to handling administrative aspects and ministerial paperwork required by law, and managing specific projects.
 Read more

-We provide various Prize Competitions solutions with the aim of running promotional initiatives that creatively involve users in a spirit of fun, in accordance with marketing objectives and our clients’ specific requirements.
+We realize different type of Prize Promotions with the aim of running promotional initiatives that creatively involve users in a spirit of fun, in accordance with marketing objectives and our clients’ specific requirements.
 Read more

 We organise different types of Prize Competitions

 Web Competitions, Mobile Competitions, SMS Competitions, Telephone Competitions, International Competitions, Facebook, Twitter, Instagram Competitions, Artistic Contests or Professional Competitions (no DPR430/2001), Cashback, Competitions for Shopping Centres, etc.

-Our clients are both Companies wishing to organise prize competitions and Advertising and Communication Agencies who are interested in finding a reliable partner to manage all administrative issues relating to the prize competitions they organise on behalf of their clients.
+Our clients are both Companies wishing to organise prize competitions and Advertising and Communication Agencies who are interested in finding a reliable partner to manage all administrative issues relating to the prize promotions they organise on behalf of their clients.

 IPM430 collaborates directly with companies who wish to organise a skill competition, a prize draw competition or a free gift promotion.

 Services for Advertising and Communication Agencies

-IPM430 has been collaborating with great success for many years with important Advertising and Communication Agencies, which have required our consulting services and our support in organising and managing competitions on behalf of their own clients.
+IPM430 has been collaborating with great success for many years with important Advertising and Communication Agencies, which have required our consulting services and our support in organising and managing prize promotions on behalf of their own clients.

 QUESTIONS & ANSWERS